Bchass/Block/README.md

 # Block
 Blockchain has been getting a lot of popularity lately as people see it as the "future" of currency.
 This repo is exactly that.
 Implemented a blockchain with Flask and using Argon2d for hashing (much better than Scrypt).
 There are three flavors of Argon2, though in the original paper (linked below), it's suggested Argon2d is recommended for crypto, but Argon2id has shown better results when measuring the current environment running `100 times` (this will differ with different environments) with argon2-cffi.
-Reading material includes papers on the algorithms in play and the first paper release on bitcoin and the brains behind it.
+To acheive the raw hash a low level function running off C data structures has been implemented.

 old_layout contains exactly how it's described, a glory hole of a mess of a layout with just a ton of bugs